Farabolini/spring-boilerplate/README.md

 ### JUnit4

 - I combined Testcontainers, JUnit4, MockMVC for creating sample Unit (Only JUnit4)  and Integration test cases for help people learn more about testing.
-Will you find some base test classes and upon then, you can develop own Test cases
+You will find some base test classes and upon then, you can develop own Test cases

 ## Documentation